Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics: Experiments

-\paragraph{Guidance Sampling.} \cref{tab_main} (left) presents quantitative results using a default budget of 50 steps.
+\textbf{Guidance sampling.} Table~\ref{tab_main} (left) presents quantitative results using a default budget of 50 steps.
 For standard CFG, our method yields substantial gains in both GenEval and human preference metrics.
-Notably, all configurations, including advanced techniques like APG and PAG (jointly used with CFG), consistently surpass a 0.6 GenEval score.
-Crucially, while PAG typically enhances aesthetic quality at the expense of text alignment, our approach improves both dimensions simultaneously with minimal computational overhead.
-These results demonstrate superior robustness, achieving the best performance across all metrics.
+Notably, all configurations---including advanced techniques like APG and PAG (jointly used with CFG)---consistently surpass a $0.6$ GenEval score.
+Crucially, while PAG typically enhances aesthetic quality at the expense of text alignment, our approach improves both dimensions simultaneously with minimal computational overhead, and FID is reduced relative to PLADIS in every row.
+Qualitative comparisons are provided in Appendix~\ref{sec:visual}.

-\paragraph{Step-Distilled Models.} \cref{tab_main} (right) demonstrates the broad applicability of our method across various distilled models, including DMD2, Hyper-SDXL, and SDXL-Lightning.
-Our approach yields robust enhancements across these models, consistently outperforming both vanilla sampling and PLADIS.
-These gains, achieved with minimal overhead, confirm that our framework is highly effective across diverse few-step inference techniques, providing a practical solution for high-quality generation in resource-constrained settings.
+\textbf{Step-distilled models.} Table~\ref{tab_main} (right) demonstrates the broad applicability of our method across various distilled models, including DMD2, Hyper-SDXL, and SDXL-Lightning.
+Our approach yields robust enhancements across these models, consistently outperforming both baseline and PLADIS.

+These gains, achieved with minimal overhead, confirm that our framework is highly effective across diverse few-step models, providing a practical solution for high-quality generation in resource-constrained settings.
+Qualitative results are provided in Appendix~\ref{sec:visual}.

-\paragraph{Generalizability across Backbones.} Beyond the UNet-based SDXL, we evaluate our framework on the more complex MMDiT architecture (Flux) in \cref{tab_main_flux}.
-Despite the inherent difficulty of applying guidance to pre-distilled models like Flux-Schnell and Flux-Dev, our method yields consistent improvements in human preference metrics, while achieving remarkable GenEval scores of 0.739 and 0.737, respectively.
-This substantial leap in GenEval, in particular, represents a significant advancement in compositional generation quality.
-These results confirm the universal efficacy of our framework across diverse guidance mechanisms, distillation techniques, and foundational backbones.
+\textbf{Generalizability across backbones.} Beyond the UNet-based SDXL, we evaluate our framework on the more complex MMDiT architecture in Table~\ref{tab_main_flux} (left).
+Despite the inherent difficulty of applying guidance to pre-distilled models like FLUX.1-Schnell and FLUX.1-Dev, our method yields consistent improvements in human-preference metrics while reaching GenEval scores of $0.739$ and $0.737$, respectively.
+The same trend extends to FLUX.2 (4B/9B) and Qwen-Image (Table~\ref{tab:flux2_qwen}), confirming generalization across diverse guidance mechanisms, distillation, and foundational backbones;